Our youngest, The Boy, graduated from college on Saturday. He’s somehow managed to graduate with honors, all while holding down two jobs.

 We can’t imagine having that much energy.
 As parents, we couldn’t be prouder.

 In addition to the pride we feel for our son’s accomplishments, we have found other reasons to celebrate.
 This is the last year we’ll ever make a tuition payment, have an offspring on our medical insurance, or get to claim a dependent on our taxes.
+I guess we had better break out the 2022 W4 calculator to see what changes to expect.

 Stick a fork in us, we’re done.